MECH ENG 4120 - Fracture Mechanics

 Student and Program Support Officer: Ms Tracy Miller

 The full timetable of all activities for this course can be accessed from Course Planner.Each week consists of lectures and tutorial/lab classes.
 Further details will be provided in the lectures.

-1 Explain the theory, concepts and principles of fracture mechanics.
-2 Demonstrate the abiltity to deconstruct complex problems to produce effective outcomes.
-3 Use analytical and computational tools needed to solve complex problem.
-4 Demonstrate the judgment required to interpret the results of these solutions.
-5 Use these solutions to guide a corresponding design, manufacture, or failure analysis.
-6 Demonstrate the ability to work independently and as part of a team in order to implement skills and knowledge in both theoretical and practical applications.
+1 Have a solid foundation in the theory, concepts and principles of fracture mechanics, 2 Be gaining the physical intuition necessary to idealise a complicated practical problem, 3 Possess the analytical and computational tools needed to solve the idealised problem, 4 Have acquired the judgment required to interpret the results of these solutions, 5 Be able to use these solutions to guide a corresponding design, manufacture, or failure analysis and, 6 Be able to work independently and as part of a team in order to implement their skills and knowledge in both theoretical and practical applications.